Bart on the Road: Plot

-Bart places a collect call to Lisa — who has spent the entire spring break with Homer at work — to help him return home while concealing the ordeal from their parents.
-On her advice, Bart becomes a courier.
-However, as he fails to earn enough money to get home and as none of his assignments get him anywhere near Springfield (his first involving flying organ transplants to Hong Kong), Bart again asks Lisa for help.
-After making Homer promise he will not get upset, Lisa reveals Bart's predicament.
-To get Bart home, Homer orders equipment for the power plant from Oak Ridge, Tennessee, pouring cola over his work station in order to justify it.
-He ships it from nearby Knoxville, with Bart as the courier and the boys stowed inside the crate.
+Bart places a collect call to Lisa, who has so far spent her entire spring break at the power plant with Homer, and asks her to help him return home while concealing the ordeal from their parents.
+On her advice, Bart becomes a courier, but he fails to earn enough money to get home and none of his assignments get him anywhere near Springfield (his first involving flying organ transplants to Hong Kong), so he again asks Lisa for help.
+After making Homer promise he will not get upset, Lisa reveals Bart's predicament and asks Homer to help bring Bart home.
+Homer then deliberately destroys his workstation so that he can order a replacement unit from the Oak Ridge National Laboratory and have it shipped via nearby Knoxville, with Bart as the courier and the other boys stowing away inside the shipment crate.

-While Lisa and Homer quietly fume at Bart at the dinner table, Marge remains clueless about his misadventures.
-At night, Marge receives telephone calls alluding to Bart's mishaps from Principal Skinner (who spotted him in Hong Kong), the Tennessee State Police, and the courier service.
-Homer nervously ducks under the covers and quietly laughs as Marge remains oblivious.
+With Bart safely back in Springfield, Lisa and Homer quietly fume at him at the dinner table.
+However, Marge remains clueless about Bart's misadventures, despite later receiving multiple confusing phone calls from Principal Skinner (who witnessed Bart in Hong Kong), the Tennessee State Police, and the courier service that Bart worked for.